dreed1/ArduinoSerialComms/README.markdown

 fill the python scripts 'doSomeMagic()' function with whatever you want done and finally run the python sniffer with python SerialSniffer.py

+note that you can use 2 way communication the make the light do some cool stuff and let you know how the status of your action is going.